 Expenses are charged and payable by the semester since each semester is a separate unit of operation.
 All tuition and fees are due at the time of registration.
 Registration is not complete until all fees are paid and no student may be admitted to classes without having met all financial obligations.
-All payments are to be made by cash, check, debit card, American Express, MasterCard or Visa credit card to the Cashier on campus or credit card payments may be made online.
+All payments are to be made by cash, check, debit card, American Express, Master Card or Visa credit card to the Cashier on campus or credit card payments may be made online.
 Payment by check is not permitted for students with a prior history of dishonored checks.
 There is a return check charge for any returned check given to the College.
 No student may re-enroll, register, graduate, or receive a TCL transcript until all accounts are settled.
 The term account includes any indebtedness to the College.
 All fees are subject to change by the Technical College of the Lowcountry.
-Early registering students must pay all fees at the time of registration to receive priority placement.